dart-lang/site-www/src/tools/diagnostic-messages.md

 #### Description

-The analyzer produces this diagnostic when an if element or a spread element in a constant map isn't a constant element.
+The analyzer produces this diagnostic when an `if` element or a spread element in a constant map isn't a constant element.

 #### Examples

-The following code produces this diagnostic because it is attempting to spread a non-constant map:
+The following code produces this diagnostic because it's attempting to spread a non-constant map:

 {% prettify dart tag=pre+code %}